ralna/RALFit/libRALFit/doc/C/howtouse.rst

 ..
 Note::

-    It is highly recommended that during the writing or development of the derivative call-back, to activate the option ``check_derivatives``.
-After validating residual Jacobian matrix and to avoid performance impact, the option can be reset.
+    It is highly recommended that the option ``check_derivatives`` is activated during the writing or development of the derivative call-back.
+After validating the Jacobian matrix the option should be reset to avoid performance impact.

 Not supplying first derivatives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^